Centeva/Collie/README.md

 TODO:

 ## Running Tests
 Test commands should be ran from the `lib` directory.
 Go has several commands for testing.
-Test files in Go are prepended with `_test.go`.
+Test files in Go are appended with `_test.go`.
 Inside test files a test func must begin with `Test`.
 Go also has Benchmark tests built in.
 A benchmark func must begin with `Benchmark`.
 Benchmarks are useful to see how a change affects performance.

 - `go test`: Runs all tests.
 - `go test -cover`: Runs all tests and gives coverage.